MicrosoftDocs/power-platform/power-virtual-agents/build-22/advanced-flow.md

     :::image type="content" source="media/advanced-flow/AddLocationForMSN.jpg" alt-text="Pass flow's input parameters to MSN Weather connector as location." border="false":::

-1. In the response node, **Return value(s) to Power Virtual Agents** and add the output parameters that you want to return to the bot.
+1. In the response node **Return value(s) to Power Virtual Agents**, add the output parameters that you want to return to the bot.
 Save your flow.

     - day_summary (String)
     - location (String)